 Opportunities in the Biology Department

-The Department of Biology at Elizabethtown College offers students a number of ways to get involved!
+The Department of Biological and Environmental Sciences at Elizabethtown College offers students a number of ways to get involved!
 From studying in a foreign country, to completing service projects and researching academic interests, students can explore their passions both in and out of the classroom!

 Make a rain forest or desert your classroom for a semester!
 Many of our students have the opportunity to study abroad during their four years at Etown College.
 We encourage our students to broaden their experiences by taking advantage of these opportunities.
 Faculty advisors can help you arrange your course schedule so that you will be able to take advantage of this opportunity all while not losing a step in achieving your degree.
 The Office of Study Abroad Programs can help you find the program right for you.